Frijol/climate-change/GLOSSARY.md

 ## OWC
 oscillating water column: a vertical chamber drilled into a cliff where waves push aboveground air up the tube through a turbine

+## PAL
+Park and loan service, a natural gas delivery mechanism whereby shippers can "park" gas not needed to supply demand or "borrow" gas in the pipeline, a short-term load balancing solution typically offered by a hub as a minor revenue source for pipeline operators [FERC, 26][FERC]

 ## PAR
 photosynthetically active radiation